astridx/meinblog/sik/r/create-react-app-with-sass-support/index.md

 ---
-title: "How to use SASS in create-react-app?"
+title: 'How to use SASS in create-react-app?'
-description: "A short guide on how to add Sass support to your create-react-app application which shows you how to setup Sass, but also how to use it in your React components ..."
+description: 'A short guide on how to add Sass support to your create-react-app application which shows you how to setup Sass, but also how to use it in your React components ...'
-date: "2018-10-03T13:50:46+02:00"
+date: '2018-10-03T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["create-react-app sass", "create-react-app sass support", "create-react-app sass without eject"]
+keywords:
+  [
+    'create-react-app sass',
+    'create-react-app sass support',
+    'create-react-app sass without eject',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />